-The 2025 Cricket Asia Cup will be the 17th edition of the tournament, scheduled to take place from September 9 to September 28, 2025, in the United Arab Emirates (UAE).
-The T20 format, a build-up to the 2026 T20 World Cup, is expected to attract even larger audiences, with potential for multiple IND vs PAK encounters in the group stage, Super Four, and final on September 28, 2025.
+The 2025 Cricket Asia Cup will be the 17th edition of the tournament, scheduled to be held from September 9 to September 28, 2025, in the United Arab Emirates (UAE).
+The tournament will feature a T20 format, serving as a build-up to the 2026 T20 World Cup.
+Get the complete TV guide on how to watch the 2025 Cricket Asia Cup live streaming options and Broadcasting rights.

 Asia Cup 2025 Broadcasting Rights

-India secures a 65% revenue share (approximately INR 910 Cr), while Pakistan’s share is 25% (INR 346 Cr).
-However, in Pakistan, broadcasters are negotiating to lower the INR 104 Cr cost, with talks of a channel consortium to secure rights.
+India will receive a 65% revenue share (approximately INR 910 crore), while Pakistan’s share is 25% (INR 346 crore).
+However, broadcasters in Pakistan are negotiating to lower the INR 104 crore cost, with discussions underway to form a channel consortium to secure the rights.

-Globally, Star Sports has distributed rights to partners like SuperSport, YuppTV, and TNT Sports, ensuring coverage across diverse regions.
-The high viewership potential, especially for the India vs Pakistan match, drives these profitable deals, with broadcasters anticipating record-breaking audiences in 2025.
+Globally, Star Sports has distributed rights to partners such as SuperSport, YuppTV, and TNT Sports, ensuring coverage across various regions.
+The high viewership potential, especially for the India vs. Pakistan match, drives these profitable deals, with broadcasters anticipating record-breaking audiences in 2025.

-Check the complete list of broadcasting rights, TV channels, and live streaming options by region:
+View the full list of broadcasting rights, television channels, and live streaming options organized by region.

 1. India (Sri Lanka, Bangladesh, Afghanistan, Nepal, Maldives, Bhutan)

-Star Sports Network has acquired the long-term broadcasting rights and will broadcast live coverage of all the matches of the Asia Cup 2025, including IND vs PAK.
-Here is the list of TV Channels that will televise the matches in multiple languages:
+Star Sports Network has acquired the long-term broadcasting rights and will provide live coverage of all matches in the Asia Cup 2025, including the India vs Pakistan match.
+Here is the list of TV channels that will air the matches in multiple languages:

 - Star Sports 1, Star Sports 1 HD